Updated October 23, 2016. This post will be regularly updated for some time. Warning! This essay is very long; it runs to 101 pages.

-Lake Constance Alemannic (Bodeseealemannisch) is a supergroup split in the Low Alemannic languages according to linguist Karl Bohnenberger.
+Lake Constance Alemannic (Bodeseealemannisch) is a super split in the Low Alemannic languages according to linguist Karl Bohnenberger.
 It includes Allgäuisch, Vorarlbergerisch, and South Württembergish (Süd Württembergisch), all separate languages.

 It has a strong French influence.
+It has 50% intelligibility with Central Bavarian.
 It is probably not intelligible with Swiss German.

 Allgäuisch (Allgäuerisch) is a group of Low Alemannic lects spoken in far southwestern part of German Bavaria on the border with Switzerland, Austria and Baden-Württemberg.
 This is part of the Lake Constance Alemannic superfamily.
 It is not intelligible with Swabish.